MaxPoon/CZ4003-Computer-Vision/Lab2/lab2_report.md

 ##3.4 OPTIONAL
 ###You will need to implement the algorithm in the CVPR 2006 paper entiled “Beyond Bags of Features: Spatial Pyramid Matching for Recognizing Natural Scene Categories”.
 You will need to use the benchmark Caltech-101 dataset and compare the classification results of Spatial Pyramid Matching (SPM) and the bag-of-words (BoW) method as in Table 2 of the paper by following the experimental setting in Section 5.2 of the paper.

-Refering to some open source codes for SPM [1] [2], I implement the algorithm in the paper in python.
+Refering to some open source codes for SPM [1] [2], I implemented the algorithm in the paper in python.

 ###Result
 At first, I implemented the algorithm with four categories (Faces, laptop, soccer_ball and starfish) of images from Caltech-101 dataset.
 And I select 30 training images and 30 testing images for each category.
 The result is: